-Best of all, this recipe can be made ahead and frozen: roll them out, wrap or layer each pancake with parchment paper, and freeze inside a zippered gallon size plastic bag.
+This recipe can easily be made ahead and frozen: roll them out, wrap or layer each pancake with parchment paper, and freeze inside a zippered gallon size plastic bag on a flat surface at least until they’re frozen.
+You don’t even need to thaw the pancakes.

 Allergy Aware Scallion Pancakes: